pratit1997/pratit1997/README.md

 Hey there 👋,

-I create blog posts and open source packages mainly about python and data engineering.
+I'm a passionate developer who likes fixing problems and loves to code.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
-You can see a full list of what I am up to on [waylonwalker.com](waylonwalker.com).
-If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/bBdtMQO), give me a shout out [@_waylonwalker](https://twitter.com/_waylonwalker), give some ♥ on [DEV.to/waylonwalker](https://dev.to/waylonwalker), or sign up for my newsletter  at waylonwalker.com/newsletter  I would love to see you join.
+You can see a full list of what I am up to on [pratit.tech](pratit.tech) and feel free to use my code anywhere you want .

   ---